Orchestrated Social Engineering Simulation (OSES)™ | Breacher.ai

 An employee who passes all three isolated tests — email, voice, and video — will still fail a coordinated attack.
 The trust built in Stage 1 disarms their skepticism in Stage 3.
 Siloed pass rates hide this entirely.

-• Stage-awareness gap goes completely undetected
+• Stage-awareness gap goes undetected

 • Click rates measure the wrong thing